 How to Prepare for Your First Meeting

 We will need different information for different cases.
-Below is a simple outline for what you should bring to make the first meeting as productive as possible.
+Below is a simple outline for what you should bring to make the first meeting with your child custody lawyer as productive as possible.

 - Make a list of specific questions you want answered or issues that are most troubling to you.